ChrstphrHll/npc_gen/students/Ljuk Vulkor.md

 ---
+name: Ljuk Vulkor
+race: Dwarf
+hair: curly lighter blonde hair that's loose around the shoulders
+eyes: Pale Gray
+skin: Tan
+ideal: Teamwork
+trait1: Mystical
+trait2: Negligent
+trait: I watch over my friends as if they were a litter of newborn pups.
+flaw: I have a weakness for the new intoxicants and other pleasures of this land.
+bond: The ship is most important- crewmates and captains come and go.
 birthday:
   numeric: 1/15
   written: 15th of Avanent
-bond: The ship is most important- crewmates and captains come and go.
-eyes: Blue
-flaw: I have a weakness for the new intoxicants and other pleasures of this land.
-guild: Elkenval
-hair: curly lighter blonde hair that's loose around the shoulders
-ideal: Teamwork
-name: Ljuk Vulkor
-organizations: []
-partyID: 84
-race: Dwarf
 relationships:
 - name: Kanoi Xharlion
   type: partymate
-skin: Tan
+organizations: []
+track: Assault
 spec: Sorcerer
 stats:
   cha: 16